umuterkus/Game-Backend-API/README.md

 Game Backend API

-A Spring Boot REST API for managing game players, scores, and a global leaderboard — built with authentication and secure password handling.
+A Spring Boot REST API for managing game players, scores, and a global leaderboard built with JWT authentication and secure password handling.

 ## Features